koinov/ton-staking/README.md

 5. frontend (react, based on free Material Dashboard theme by Creative Tim)
 6. json-rpc server for providing data to frontend (c++)

-### Files structure
+### Folders

-Staking pool solution build on TON original code to utilize the most of performance and reliability of its code.
-We did our best to separate it from original parts to keep updating process smooth and convenient, so all files are kept withing [/staking]() folder.
+Staking pool solution build on top of TON original code and utilizes the most of performance and reliability of its stack.
+I did my best to separate it from original parts to keep updating process smooth and convenient, so all files are kept within [staking](/staking) folder.

 - [smartcont](/staking/smartcont) smart contracts
 - [staking-smc-envelope](/staking/staking-smc-envelope) smc envelopes